sidvisw/PythonBasics/README.md

 # PythonBasics
-This ids a full **Python Basic Repository** for beginner to advanced level.
+This is a full **Python Basic Repository** for beginner to advanced level.